vackosar/vackosar.github.io/_posts/2023-12-17-If-I-Brainstorm-Am-I.md

 ## Not-Not Is What?
 Actionable Commandments?
-Here is an attempt to flip all Ten Commandments from the Bible from a negative or static form into more actionable, positive, secular perspective, focusing on what to do instead of what not to do.
+Here is an attempt to extrapolate from the Ten Commandments of the Bible and flip them from a prohibitive, static, and negative form into an actionable, positive, proactive, secular perspective form, focusing on what to do instead of what not to do.
 You will disagree because I cannot precisely invert negative into positive.
 Let me know if you spot an inaccuracy?

-**1. Worship only God** becomes **Focus on what increases the good and follow the best path towards that.**
+1. **Worship only God** becomes **Focus on what increases the good and follow the best path towards that.**
-**2. Make no idols** becomes **Value and prioritize meaningful and lasting pursuits and focus.
+2. **Make no idols** becomes **Value and prioritize meaningful and lasting pursuits and focus.
 Submit only to carefully and mindfully selected matters.**
-**3. Do not take the name of God in vain** becomes **Be grateful for all blessings of your life and stay positive.
+3. **Do not take the name of God in vain** becomes **Be grateful for all blessings of your life and stay positive.
 Steer your emotions towards the meaningful and positive.**
-**4. Remember the Sabbath day** becomes **Weekly spend time with your family and community, and seek what is good.**
+4. **Remember the Sabbath day** becomes **Weekly spend time with your family and community, and seek what is good.**
-**5. Honor your father and mother** becomes **Earn honor by becoming a father or a mother many times and teach children your good findings and beliefs.**
+5. **Honor your father and mother** becomes **Earn honor by becoming a father or a mother many times and teach children your good findings and beliefs.**
-**6. Do not murder** becomes **Protect and increase human life and evolve its capacity.**
+6. **Do not murder** becomes **Protect and increase human life and evolve its capacity.**
-**7. Do not commit adultery** becomes **Nurture a healthy and loving marriage and society broadly.**
+7. **Do not commit adultery** becomes **Nurture a healthy and loving marriage and society broadly.**
-**8. Do not steal** becomes **Respect and protect others and share fruits of your labor with wise generosity.**
+8. **Do not steal** becomes **Respect and protect others and share fruits of your labor with wise generosity.**
-**9. Do not bear false witness** becomes **Seek and speak the truth and wisdom, and improve integrity of judgments.**
+9. **Do not bear false witness** becomes **Seek and speak the truth and wisdom, and improve integrity of judgments.**
-**10. Do not covet** becomes **Wish other people well and learn to be more industrious yourself.**
+10. **Do not covet** becomes **Wish other people well and learn to be more industrious yourself.**

 ## The Bible Is Missing Modern Words